 Yoga Genie Lesson Planner

-- Yoga for back pain: beginner yoga for lower back aches & stiffness
+- Beginner yoga for lower back aches & stiffness lesson plan

-- Yoga for abs: core strength to banish back pain
+- Core strength to banish back pain lesson plan

 “What are the best poses to practice for lower back pain?”